cascadiajs/cascadiajs/app/markdown/2024/next-steps/sponsorships.md

 There is no onsite parking, but there are several parking garages nearby.
 Visit the [Town Hall website](https://townhallseattle.org/parking/) for more information on parking and public transportation.

-### Venue Access
+### Venue Access & Load-in

 **Thursday, June 20 (Day One)**<br />
-6:30am - 9:30pm<br />
+Sponsor load-in and set up: 6:30am - 8:00am<br />
-Sponsors can begin setup at 6:30am.
-Doors open to attendees at 8:00am.
+Doors open to attendees: 8:00am<br />
+Day end: 10:00pm

 **Friday, June 21 (Day Two)**<br />
-7:00am - 11:00pm<br />
+Sponsor load-in and set up: 7:00am - 8:00am<br />
+Doors open to attendees: 8:00am<br />
+Day end: 11:00pm

-All conference/sponsor items need to be removed from Town Hall by 11pm.
+All conference/sponsor items must be removed from Town Hall by 11:00pm.

 ### Booths